Jesse Winker Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.58 team ERA ranks 25th among all league pitching staffs.
+- The Mets have a 4.59 team ERA that ranks 25th among all MLB pitching staffs.

-- Mets pitchers combine to rank 25th in baseball in home runs allowed (107 total, 1.4 per game).
+- Mets pitchers combine to allow 107 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The right-hander's most recent time out came on Friday against the Philadelphia Phillies, when he threw 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- In his most recent appearance on Saturday, the right-hander tossed six innings against the Philadelphia Phillies, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.